AmeerJ97/Photonics/README.md

 # Photonics
-Research papers i wrote related to photonics
+Research papers i wrote or worked on related to photonics